-Orion’s SkyQuest XT6 Dobsonian reflector has a fair balance between price, ease of use, and quality.
-Small enough to be a good choice for those who are new to the stargazing, but big enough for DSO astronomers with experience.
+We begin our selection of telescopes for looking at deep sky objects with this Orion SkyQuest XT6 Dobsonian.
+It strikes a fair balance between price, ease of use, and quality.
+Small enough to be a good choice for those who are new to the stargazing, but big enough for hunting a wide variety of DSOs.

-The user-friendly finder and 6-inch diameter primary mirror allow you to view the brighter DSOs with some detail, such as the Orion Nebula and Andromeda Galaxy.
+The user-friendly 6×30 finderscope and 6-inch diameter primary mirror comfortably reveal the brighter DSOs with some detail, such as the Orion Nebula and Andromeda Galaxy.
 Star clusters like the Pleiades look glorious, especially with a wide field of view eyepiece.

 The telescope is easy to set up as it comes in two detachable parts – telescope and base – that are connected by the integrated springs.
 Even with limited experience, it only takes around 30 minutes to fully assemble.